DeenLennon/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A script that prints all possible combination of single digit numbers A program that prints all posible combinations of two digit A program that prints all posible different combination of three digit
+A script that prints all possible combination of single digit numbers A program that prints all posible combinations of two digit A program that prints all posible different combination of three digit A program that prints all possible combinations of two-digit numbers